benson-git/ibole-microservice-example/README.md

     mvn jetty:run
 ```

-Open the URL to the run the greet example: http://localhost:8080/microservice-example-client/greet
+Open the URL to run the greet example: http://localhost:8080/microservice-example-client/greet